smallp/vscode-ci/client/README.md

 You can goto definition for all the models, libraries, their methods and const variables.

+### Hover

+You can hover to get a method's documents.

 ## Known issues
-* If there are classes in one file, it can not work well.
+* If there are classes in one file, it may not work well.
 However, that is a rare situation.
 So there is no plan to fix it.
 * There is no `library` in setting because as you open a file including `$this->load->library`, the file would be parsed.
 Add a issue if you believe that is nesessary.

-## Todo:
+## Author's words
-1. Add the feature of hover.
+From now, the extension's all feature has been all done.
+In the rest of the time, I will only fix bugs for it.
+Thanks for using.

 **Enjoy!**